jeremybytes/vslive-di-lab/Lab02/Lab02-Instructions.md

 This class wraps the call to the service.
 This will be used by the "SunsetCalculator" class.

 * Sunset.Library.Tests project
 This project contains the tests that will be used to build the code.
 The tests are commented out so that they can be added one test/step at a time.
-This project uses NUnit for unit testing.
-In addition, the NUnit test adapter has also be installed.
-The unit tests will show in the "Test Explorer" window in Visual Studio.
+This project uses NUnit for unit testing, and both NUnit and the NUnit test adapter have already been installed.
+With the test adapater, the unit tests will show in the "Test Explorer" window in Visual Studio.
 If this window is not already showing, it is accessible from "Test | Windows | Test Explorer" on the menu.

 * Sunset.Library.Tests project / SunsetCalculatorTests class
 This is the test class.
 It contains a "goodResults" string that can be used for tests as well as an initial failing test.